OdysseusOperator/Peng/README.md

 FAQ

 Why use bing and not google in the backend ?
-  • google has changed it page significantly in the past, bing just means lower mantainance for the code.
+  • google has changed it page significantly in the past.
+Using bing  means lower mantainance effort for the code.

-  Hello, can you hear me ?